Survey in Characterizing Semantic Change: Introduction

-While initially only observed with a theoretical motivation, the practical importance in computer science became very relevant.
-For example, in sentiment analysis, where the orientation of a word can change over time.
-Consider the word ``sick'', while it traditionally meant ``ill'' or ``unwell'', we can observe young people frequently using this word to mean ``impressive'' or ``cool'' \cite{MW2023Sick}.
-Another type of change is observed with the word ``baby''.
-The frequent use of this word as a metaphor has impacted on its semantic interpretation in musics and poems, moving from ``child'' (as in the 14\textsuperscript{th} century) to include the meaning ``young woman'' (sweetheart) in the 20\textsuperscript{th} century.

-The impact on applications like social media monitoring could be significant, as misinterpretation of slang terms, metaphors, or users' domains could lead to unsuccessful outcomes.
-If an \ac{nlp} algorithm is not aware about these differences, it may incorrectly interpret a sentence and attribute, for instance, a positive sentiment instead of a negative one (or vice versa), leading to an inaccurate analysis of the text \cite{Buechel2016FeelingsFT}.

-Addressing this issue involves continuously updating \ac{nlp} models and algorithms to account for semantic change, incorporating real-time data sources, and staying aware of evolving language trends \cite{Lu2022GraphbasedDW}.
-It underscores the need for adaptability, ongoing maintenance, and explain decisions of \ac{nlp} applications that rely on natural language understanding.

-The field of computational \ac{lsc} emerged as more focused effort to improve methods to computationally identify semantic change in lexicons.
-Employing computer models that infer statistics from data has shown reliable capabilities to investigate lexicon meaning, enabling scholars to keep track of these variances in a theoretical and structured manner and many algorithms with diverse assumptions were proposed to improve meaning representation capabilities \cite{tahmasebi2021computational}, and consequently \ac{nlp} systems.
+While initially a topic of theoretical interest, the computational study of semantic change has intrinsic value for understanding language evolution and supporting linguistic research.
+Beyond its linguistic importance, it also informs certain computer science tasks that involve historical language or evolving terminology.
+For example, historical knowledge graphs such as Wikidata need to account for changes in entity and relation meanings over time to maintain consistency \citep{Polleres2023HowDK}.
+In digital humanities, tracking the semantic shift of key concepts (e.g., liberal, gay, computer) over centuries enables more accurate interpretation of historical texts.
+Similarly, domain-specific information retrieval can benefit from awareness of semantic drift — for example, the term cloud in technical literature has shifted significantly over the past decades.

-The development of better tools, that are cost effective, and can handle the many variation in language is crucial for many business.
-However, while the linguistic field has broadly studied what phenomena cause change \cite{traugott2017semantic}, and many works provide deep analysis and theories on types of change.
-The computational linguistics community performed considerable effort to detect these drifts, nonetheless, to the best of our knowledge, less effort has been made to formalize and understand what kind of drift a word has undergone \cite{Hengchen2021ChallengesFC}.
+Developing cost-effective tools that can handle linguistic variation and precisely characterize semantic changes is crucial for many applications.
+While the phenomena causing semantic change have been studied extensively in Linguistics \citep{traugott2017semantic}, providing deep analyses and typologies, and considerable effort has been devoted to \textit{detecting} such changes by the computational linguistics community \citep{Tahmasebi2018SurveyOC}, to the best of our knowledge, few efforts have focused on formalizing the problem to characterize the \textit{type} of change a word has undergone \citep{Hengchen2021ChallengesFC}.